gfontenot/dotfiles/README.md

 ## repo organization ##

 `rcm` will symlink all files into place, keeping the folder structure relative to the tag root.
-However, there are some exceptions:

- - Anything under `tag-foo/source` will _not_ be symlinked.
-These files are usually additional configuration that doesn't need to be moved into the home directory, and are sourced in place.
-However, this might also include files such as `launchd` files or file templates.
- - Anything under `tag-foo/setup` will also not be symlinked into `$HOME`.
-   These directories contain setup scripts for the specific tag.
+However, our `rcrc` is explicitly ignoring a few things:

+ - `Brewfile`s are the homebrew dependencies for a specific tag, and so don't need to be symlinked.
+ - `LaunchAgents` directories hold `plist` files for `launchd`.
+These will be symlinked into place manually, since they need to go into a location other than `~`.
+These will also be loaded into `launchd` as part of the main setup script.
+ - `Templates` directories hold various templates.
+For example, `tag-xcode/Templates` holds onto various Xcode template files that need to be symlinked into a specific location.
+ - Anything named `setup` (or in a directory with that name) is assumed to be part of the general setup process, and so will not be symlinked.

 These ignore patterns are being controlled by the `EXCLUDES` key in my [`rcrc`][rcrc].